smartcontracts/simple-optimism-node/README.md

 You can also modify any of the optional environment variables if you'd wish, but the defaults should work perfectly well for most people.
 You can get L1/L2 RPC endpoints from [these node providers](https://community.optimism.io/docs/useful-tools/providers/) or by running your own nodes.

+#### Setting a qBittorrent UI password

+If you are running a Bedrock node, you will be running a torrent client for downloading certain important files.
+The default qBittorrent password is `adminadmin`.
+It is HIGHLY recommended that you change this password to avoid compromise.
+You can change the password by heading over to the qBittorrent UI (located on localhost:8080), opening up preferences, then "Web UI", and setting your custom password.

 #### Notes for Selected Variables

 ##### `SYNC_SOURCE`